vtaymany/Horiseon-refactor/README.md

 * Assures that the heading attributes fall in sequential order

 * Assures that the title element is concise and descriptive

+### CSS

+* Improves codebase for long-term sustainability
+    * Assures that all links are functioning correctly
+    * Organizes CSS to follow the semantic structure of the HTML elements
+        * Includes comments before each element or section
+    * Reworks the CSS to make it more efficient
+        * Add results